Rupanjalisahu7/AWSPROJECT/README.md

 AWS Project Setup Guide
-Explore the essential steps required to set up an AWS project, covering IAM role creation, Lambda function configuration, DynamoDB table establishment, and API Gateway setup.
+Learn how to set up your AWS project with ease.
+This guide walks you through the essential steps, including IAM role creation, Lambda function setup, DynamoDB table creation, and API Gateway configuration.

-Step 1: IAM Role Creation
+IAM Role Creation
-Begin by creating an IAM role in the AWS Management Console.
-Assign the necessary permissions to the role, ensuring access to the required AWS services for your project.
+1. Create IAM Roles: Begin by creating IAM roles in the AWS Management Console.
+2. Assign Permissions: Assign the necessary permissions to the roles, ensuring access to AWS services required for your project.

-Role Permissions
-To enable Lambda functions and DynamoDB access in this project, create an IAM role with the following permissions:

 AWSLambdaBasicExecutionRole: Provides basic execution permissions for Lambda functions.
 AWSDynamoDBFullAccess: Grants full access permissions to DynamoDB tables.
-Ensure these roles are assigned to Lambda functions and any other resources needing DynamoDB access.

-Step 2: Lambda Function Setup
+Lambda Function Setup
-Create a Lambda function using the AWS Lambda service.
-Configure the function according to project requirements, including triggers, environment variables, and function code.
-Select the latest version of Python as the runtime and assign an appropriate execution role.
-After creating the function, upload the zip file containing your code.
+Create Lambda Function: Use the AWS Lambda service to create a new Lambda function.
+Configuration: Configure the function according to your project's needs, including triggers, environment variables, and function code.
+Choose the latest version of Python as the runtime.
+Assign an appropriate execution role.

-Step 3: DynamoDB Table Creation
+DynamoDB Table Creation
-Create a DynamoDB table in the AWS DynamoDB service.
-Name the table as specified in your Python code and choose "email" as the partition key.
-Select default settings for other configurations and create the table to complete the setup.
+Create DynamoDB Table: Head to the AWS DynamoDB service to create a new table.
+Configuration: Name the table as specified in your Python code and choose "email" as the partition key.
+Select default settings for other configurations.

-Step 4: API Gateway Configuration
+API Gateway Configuration
-Set up an API Gateway in the AWS API Gateway service.
-Define API endpoints, methods, and integrations with Lambda functions or other AWS services.
+Set Up API Gateway: Configure an API Gateway in the AWS API Gateway service.
+Define Endpoints: Define API endpoints, methods, and integrations with Lambda functions or other AWS services.
 Create a REST API with both GET and POST methods.
-Deploy the API to the "dev" stage and copy the invoke URL provided.
-Users can submit data via the API, which will be stored in the DynamoDB table.
+Deploy the API to the "dev" stage and copy the provided invoke URL.
 Example Usage
-Users can access the provided API Gateway link to access the login page.
-After login, users can submit data via the UI, which will be stored in DynamoDB for storage and retrieval.
+Access the provided API Gateway link to access the login page.
+After logging in, users can submit data via the UI, which will be stored in DynamoDB for storage and retrieval.